ObservationalExpansions/Galaxy-Morphology/README.md

 [`PlotsPaper`](PlotsPaper) folder contains the relevant plots for the paper

-[`PaperPlots`](PaperPlots.ipynb) file contains instructions on producing the small sample analysis and disc generation
+[`PaperPlots.ipynb`](PaperPlots.ipynb) file contains instructions on producing the small sample analysis and disc generation

 [`src`](src) folder contains the `galaxymorphology` function